Product Designer Jobs in USA with Visa Sponsorship

 Do tech companies have structured sponsorship pipelines for product designers?

 Yes.
 Companies like Google, Apple, Meta, Microsoft, Airbnb, and Figma have dedicated immigration teams and regularly sponsor product designers.
 Growth-stage startups are also increasingly willing to sponsor but may lack the immigration infrastructure of larger companies.
-Candidates on F-1 OPT or STEM OPT often use internships or contract-to-hire arrangements at these companies as a bridge to full H-1B sponsorship.
+Candidates on F-1 OPT or STEM OPT often use internships or contract-to-hire arrangements at these companies as a bridge to full H-1B visa sponsorship.

 Can product designers qualify for the O-1B extraordinary ability visa?